aeturrell/skimpy/CONTRIBUTING.rst

 Your pull request needs to meet the following guidelines for acceptance:

 - The Nox test suite must pass without errors and warnings.
 - Include unit tests.
-This project maintains 100% code coverage.
+This project aims to maintain 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

 Feel free to submit early, though—we can always iterate on this.